HananeNourMoussa/fake-news-detection/README.md

 Steps taken to build the model:
 1. Downloading the dataset from Kaggle in a pandas dataframe.
+2. Cleaning and preprocessing the data.
-2. Performing exploratory data analysis on the dataframe to extract insights.
+3. Performing exploratory data analysis on the dataframe to extract insights.
-3. Splitting our data into train and test sets
+4. Splitting our data into train and test sets.
-4. Passing out train set to TfidfVectorizer.
+5. Passing out train set to TfidfVectorizer.
 This vectorizer converts a collection of raw documents to a matrix of TF-IDF features.
 These features are defined as follows:
     a.
 TF: term frequency, which is the frequency of the occurrence of a term in a document.
     b.
 IDF: inverse document frequency, which measures the significance of the term over the entire corpus in such a way that terms such as 'and', 'what', etc. are given lower         significance.
     In formal mathematical terms, TF and IDF can be defined as follows, such that t is a term in a document d from a document set D: